holly-cummins/holly-cummins.github.io/content/posts/2023-10-12--presentation-titles/index.md

 It's also a bit more informative about what's in the talk because it introduces the idea of co-benefits (what I call “the double win”).
 Even if people don’t care about saving the world, there are other reasons to be green, like saving money.
 I talk about that a lot in the talk, so it makes sense to include it in the title.

 _I was prompted to write this after reading QCon’s excellent guidance for speakers about talk titles.
-Much of their advice is similar to what I’ve doled out myself over the years, but I re-used “Does my Bus look big in this?” from their document._
+Much of their advice is similar to what I’ve doled out myself over the years, but I re-used “Does my Bus look big in this?” from their document.
+Thanks, QCon!_